red-hat-data-services/NeMo-Guardrails/docs/getting-started/integrate-into-application.md

 ---
-title: Integrate Guardrails into an Application
-description: Learn how to call NeMo Guardrails from your system.
+title:
+  page: "Integrate the NeMo Guardrails Library into Your Application"
+  nav: "Integrate"
+description: "Add guardrails to existing applications using the Python SDK, LangChain, or HTTP API."
+topics: ["Get Started", "AI Safety"]
+tags: ["Integration", "Python", "LangChain", "SDK", "API"]
+content:
+  type: "How-To"
+  difficulty: "Beginner"
+  audience: ["Developer", "AI Engineer"]
 ---

-# Integrate Guardrails into an Application
+# Integrate the NeMo Guardrails Library into Your Application

-If you have an existing application, you can integrate NeMo Guardrails into it using the NeMo Guardrails Library.
+If you have an existing application, you can integrate NeMo Guardrails into it using the NeMo Guardrails library.

 ---

 ## Integrate Guardrails into LLM-based Applications

-The NeMo Guardrails Library can be integrated into applications in multiple ways:
+The NeMo Guardrails library can be integrated into applications in multiple ways:

 1. **Python SDK integration**: Add guardrails directly into your Python application.